billba/prague/samples/alarmbot/README.md

 There are two slightly different implementations of the router logic of `setAlarmDialog` and `deleteAlarmDialog`.
 Each takes a different approach of solving the problem of "what do we do next after the user responds.":

+There is also a third implementation which demonstrates a dialog providing its own trigger.

 ### "reroute" (default)

 This implementation uses `reroute` and Prague's built-in prompts to enable a state-driven approach.
 The idea is that, after completing each action (e.g. "get title"), the system reverts to a rest state.
 The last message is rerouted through the entire app router.
 If it is correctly designed (and here it is) that message will route back into the dialog's router, which will look at the state to determine the next action.